Lead: Dr Gill Black

 Project manager: Jess Drewett

 Saving and recycling water became urgent priorities in recent years for people living in the Western Cape province of South Africa, which was officially declared a drought disaster zone in May 2017.
-High level water restrictions have been implemented across the entire province, with the City of Cape Town (CoCT) and Stellenbosch being amongst the most severely affected areas.
-In attempts to comply with the heavy demands of water restrictions, residents are experimenting with various water saving methods, including harvesting rainwater and recycling grey water for household use.
+High level water restrictions were implemented across the entire province, with the City of Cape Town (CoCT) and Stellenbosch being amongst the most severely affected areas.
+In attempts to comply with the heavy demands of water restrictions, residents experimented with various water saving methods, including harvesting rainwater and recycling grey water for household use.
 This urgent response to the worsening drought introduced a serious public health concern, as the storage and reuse of both grey and rain water are known to carry numerous, significant health risks.

 Professor Wesaal Khan and her microbiology team at Stellenbosch University (SUN) have been researching rainwater in the Western Cape since 2012.
 As part of this research, they have installed multiple rainwater collection tanks in the informal settlement of Enkanini (Stellenbosch municipality).
 By experimenting with a variety of solar pasteurization systems, the SUN team have been working to understand how levels of pathogenic micro-organisms – that contaminate harvested rainwater and make it unsafe for drinking – can be reduced.

-The BLH project has brought Professor Khan and her team together with residents of the Enkanini settlement, and members of the community of Delft in Cape Town.
-A series of interactive workshops between the community participants and the water scientists have enabled creative outputs to be shared, and fostered dialogue about the health risks associated with using alternative water sources – especially the storage and recycling of rainwater and grey water.
-These workshops also provided an opportunity for the scientific team to explain their microbiology research to a public audience, and inspire collective thinking about novel and practical measures to increase the safety of water recycling efforts that are appropriate for the different settings.
+The BLH project brought Professor Khan and her team together with residents of the Enkanini settlement, and members of the community of Delft in Cape Town.
+A series of interactive knowledge exchange workshops between the community participants and the water microbiologists enabled creative outputs to be shared, and fostered dialogue about the health risks associated with using alternative water sources – especially the storage and recycling of rainwater and grey water.
+These workshops provided a unique opportunity for researchers and marginalized community members to share diverse perspectives and understanding about the relationship between water and health.